subham9499/OpenLANE-Workshop/README.md

 <!-- Day 1 Inception of Open Source EDA -->
-## Day 1 Inception of open-source EDA, OpenLANE and Sky130 PDK
+## Day 1 Inception of Open-Source EDA and Introduction to OpenLANE and Sky130 PDK

 ### Skywater PDK Files